Be a Chief Petitioner

 The chief petitioner prepares and organizes an initiative, referendum or recall petition.
 Responsibilities include:

-- Signing and filing a statement providing required information for all chief petitioners.
+- Signing and filing a statement to provide required information for all chief petitioners.

 - Educating and monitoring circulators.